Skip to main content

 The Victorian balconies along Alexandra Road are also being looked at as part of the overall scheme, along with public realm work – some of this has already started with new paving on the retail side of Alexandra Road funded as part of the project.
 Once complete this work will complement the paving improvements on the Pier Gardens side of the road, which was supported separately by the Coastal Communities Fund.

-This investment will help to breathe new life into historic buildings and public realm within the Cleethorpes Central Seafront Conservation Area by offering;
+This investment is helping to breathe new life into historic buildings and public realm within the Cleethorpes Central Seafront Conservation Area by offering;

 • An opportunity for historic building owners/occupiers to apply for generous grants to repair their properties, allowing historic details, like shop fronts, iron balconies and windows to be repaired or reinstated